 The Junor Gallery specialises in contemporary Scottish and European fine art.
-Connections between the visual and literary arts is a feature, as well as an accompanying programme of events and workshops with each exhibition.
+The relationship between the visual and literary arts is a feature, as well as an accompanying programme of events and workshops with each exhibition.

-Sarah Longley‘s first solo show to be held in Scotland opens on Saturday 23rd February and runs until Saturday 1st June 2019.
-The exhibition focuses on her collaborative work with her father, poet Michael Longley.
+Sarah Longley‘s solo show opened on Saturday 23rd February with a very special poetry reading in the gallery by her father, Michael Longley, surrounded by his daughter’s artwork illustrating the poems.
+The exhibition celebrates the collaborative work between artist daughter and poet father.
 Sarah trained at Edinburgh College of Art where she graduated with First Class Honours in Drawing and Painting.
 She has exhibited widely in Ireland, the UK and France.
+Her work is held in public and private collections throughout Europe, including in the Crawford Municipal Gallery in Cork, Ireland.
 Sarah is based in Lochalsh in the Western Highlands of Scotland, surrounded by a landscape that inspires both her own art and her father’s poetry.
+The exhibition runs until Saturday 1st June.

 Image: Self Portrait in Autumn, Sarah Longley, 2017 Oil on board 54 x 44cm £750.